mayusrg/fire_training/README.md

 ## 6. ACTUALLY RUNNING YOLO
-0. make sure your environment is activated duh
+0. Make sure your environment is activated duh
 1. This is the basic yolo detection one (the model is the default seed)
    ```yolo predict model=yolo11n.pt source=0 device=mps show=True```